From Stories to Code: Creating software that people actually want! (Nov 1-3)

 - how to gather, refine, and manage stories using story maps, backlog management, estimation (and #NoEstimates)

 - how to manage the work that isn’t stories: overhead and non-functional requirments.

 - how to narrow scope or “split” stories (make them smaller) while retaining value so that you can implement in a couple days max.

-- how use Mob/Ensemble ways of working.
+- (time permitting) how use Mob/Ensemble ways of working.